QuietOne/alumni/README.md

-# Getting started with Play (Java)
+# Alumni

-This project demonstrate how to create a simple CRUD application with Play.
-A screencast to the project exist on [playframework.com](http://playframework.com)
+Test project to see how to use CRUD operation in Play framework, uploading files and configurating routes.
+There is also test to see how easy is to connect to LinkedIn with play framework.